PrincetonUniversity/hpc_beginning_workshop/src/util/index.md

 ## Getting files places with `scp`

-(Windows users can user their local system's FTP or PuTTY comes with pscp with similar syntax, just using Windows `\` notation for directories from drive letter).
+(Windows users can use their local system's FTP or PuTTY comes with pscp with similar syntax, just using Windows `\` notation for directories from drive letter).

 Say you have a Linux/Mac system and need to get a file or folder to the cluster. `scp` uses SSH to move a file.